 He proposed that Earth’s thin covering of air—its atmosphere—acts the way a glass greenhouse would.
 Energy enters through the glass walls, but is then trapped inside, much like a warm greenhouse.

-Experts have since pointed out that the greenhouse analogy was an oversimplification, since outgoing infrared radiation isn’t exactly trapped by Earth’s atmosphere, but absorbed.
+Experts have since understood that the greenhouse analogy was an oversimplification, since outgoing infrared radiation isn’t exactly trapped by Earth’s atmosphere but absorbed.
 The more greenhouse gases there are, the more energy is kept within Earth’s atmosphere.